This post may contain affiliate links. Please read our disclosure policy.

 • You do not need to peel the squash

 • Make sure you use a sharp knife and watch your fingers.
 Sometimes it is helpful to microwave to squash for like 2 minutes.
-We find this step makes it easier to cut through the squash.
+I find this step makes it easier to cut through the squash.

 • Don’t add too much water: Adding too much water during baking prevents the top from getting golden brown.